Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Ablations

 \subsection{NADEs Quality.}

 We did several ablations on the quality of the NADEs and their impact on the one-shot causal discovery phase.
 In particular, Table \ref{tab:ablation_nades_comparison} presents multiple \(\text{Tf}_x, \text{Tf}_y\) with respectively 90 and 15 million parameters or 34 and 4 million parameters.
-We also varied the context window (conditioning set \(\boldsymbol{Z}\)), trained on different amounts of data (tokens) and reported the classification results on the test set of \(\text{Tf}_y\) alone.
+We also varied the context window (conditioning set \(\boldsymbol{Z}\)), trained on different amounts of data (tokens), and reported the classification results on the test set of \(\text{Tf}_y\) alone.
 We didn't output the running time since it was approximately the same for all NADEs: \(1.27\) minutes of 50,000 samples and \(0.14\) for 5000.

-We observe that scaling up the NADEs model size and the trained data show the biggest improvements.
-After, it is via the context \(c\), which after \(c=15\) shows declined performance for a larger number of samples.
-We then choose the backbone with 1.5B Tokens, 105m parameters and a context \(c=15\) for our experiments.
+We observe that scaling up the NADEs model size and the trained data show the most significant improvements.
+Afterward, it is via the context \(c\), which, after \(c=15\), shows a decline in performance across a larger number of samples.
+We then choose the backbone with 1.5B Tokens, 105m parameters, and a context \(c=15\) for our experiments.